Sumanth4411/flutter-project/README.md

 # flutter-project

-📱 Smart QR Scanner (Flutter / DartPad)
+💰 Expense Splitter App (Flutter / DartPad Compatible)

-A simple and minimal QR Scanner built using Flutter that runs directly in DartPad.
+A simple and clean Flutter app that helps users split expenses among friends.
-No installation or setup required — just open the link and scan QR codes.
+Enter the total amount + number of people, and the app instantly calculates how much each person should pay.

 ✨ Features:
-• Live camera scanning using Flutter Web Camera API
-• Automatically detects and reads QR data
-• Shows scanned result instantly
+• Input total expense and number of people
+• Auto-calculates per person expense equally
-• Lightweight UI with Material Design
+• Minimal and responsive UI
+• Runs directly in browser using DartPad — no setup required

+🎯 Purpose:
+Created as part of a Flutter external examination to build and deploy a functional app on DartPad and push the code to GitHub.

-🌐 Technologies Used:
+🌐 Tech Stack:
 • Flutter (Dart)
 • Material Design
-• HTML Camera Access (DartPad Web Support)

-🎯 Purpose:
-Built as part of an academic Flutter project to demonstrate a working deployment on DartPad with GitHub integration.

-✅ Fully runnable in browser
-✅ No emulator or IDE required
+• Deployed on DartPad